 New Volume 31 – 2014:

 Language and Value.
-Edited Yi Jiang and Ernest Lepore
+Edited by Yi Jiang and Ernest Lepore

 ProtoSociology is further a project that examines the nature of mind, language and social systems.
 In this context theoretical work has been done by investigating such theoretical concepts like interpretation and (social) action, globalization, the global world-system, social evolution, and the sociology of membership.
 Our purpose is to initiate and enforce basic research on relevant topics from different perspectives and traditions.